 A Tepid Raster To Vector Algorithm That Probably Doesn't Really Do All The Things You Want It To Do So That's Your Tough Luck.

-2006sep: An email corrects a problem with the code.
+2006sep: An email or two corrects a problem or two with the code.
 Jump to the end of this article for details.

 This article details a bitmap to vector algorithm I created for a larger program (not discussed here).
 This algorithm may already exist in a purer state elsewhere, it may be flawed, incomplete, or otherwise mutated.
 I make no claim to its functionality or efficiency; other algorithms probably exist that are better, faster, stronger.
 If you are stupid enough to put this algorithm into some sort of medical care device without checking the math and it kills someone, it's your problem, not mine.
 Also this applies to transportation, the military, and anything that could generate a lawsuit with me sitting on the wrong end of the barrel.
 It's not going to happen, cholly.
 Your frivolous "wrongful death" suit has been disclaimed.